COVID-19 is impacting all of our lives across the globe.

 The Swedish Cultural Foundation and the Swedish Association for the Arts have each decided to direct € 200,000 to the new grant form "Culture in the meantime".
 In the spring, a total of € 400,000 will be distributed for art practitioners and cultural workers who are hit hard financially by the corona crisis.

 The Civic Theater has created a fund to provide financial relief to Irish artists experiencing lost income related to COVID-19.
 Small grants of up to €500 will be paid rapidly on a first-come, first-served basis to affected artists and groups.

-The Arts Council of England is providing £160 million of emergency funding available for those organisations and individuals who will need it during this crisis.
-The council is also making £20 million of financial support available to individuals ( artists, creative practitioners and freelancers), so they can better sustain themselves, and their work, in the coming months.
+The Arts Council of England is providing £160 million of emergency funding available for those organizations and individuals who will need it during this crisis.
+The council is also making £20 million of financial support available to individuals ( artists, creative practitioners, and freelancers), so they can better sustain themselves, and their work, in the coming months.